North Pacific right whale: Behavior

 There have been very few, short visual observations of right whale behavior in the North Pacific.
 The mid-19th century whaling onslaught occurred before there was much scientific interest in whale behavior, and included no scientific observation.
 By the time scientific interest in this species developed, very few whales remained and nowhere in the eastern North Pacific or Bering Sea could observers reliably find them.
-Based on limited observations in the 19th century, it was noted that the more extensively whaling was conducted, the more aggressive and harder to approach the whales became.
-These traits correspond with some of recent observations in which whales seemed to be very sensitive to vessels and easily swim away with by submerging longer to avoid ships enough for onlookers and observers to lose sights.
+Based on limited observations in the 19th century, it was noted that the more extensively whaling was conducted, the whales became aggressive and harder to approach.
+These traits correspond to observations made in 2014 documenting that these whales seem to be sensitive to the presence of surface vessels, swimming away or submerging for longer periods of time, enough for onlookers and observers to lose sight of them.
 Pre-World War I whaling logs from Japan also describe right whales as being among the most sensitive of targeted baleen or toothed species to the impacts of whaling, as they immediately fled from locations where whaling took place, possibly abandoning their habitat for good.

 As of 2006, scientists had minimal success satellite tagging North Pacific right whales.
 Observations total probably less than 50 hours over the last 50 years.
 What little is known about North Pacific right whale behavior suggests that it is similar to the behavior of right whales in other oceans, except in its choice of wintering grounds.
 The individual which was observed during a whale-watching tour off the Kii Peninsula, Japan breached six times in a row in 2006.
 The same whale watching operator had two sightings in 2006 and again had a very close encounter with a right whale in 2011.
 This animal was very curious and active; it swam around the vessel for more than 2 hours, breaching, spyhopping, tail-slapping, and pec-slapping close to the boat.
 The ship had to cruise away from the whale because it kept following them.
 Another curious and playful individual was encountered during a whale-watching trip off Bonin Islands in March 2014.

 Like the other Eubalaena species, North Pacific right whales are known to interact with other cetacean species.
-Several observations of North Pacific right whales to interact with groups or solitary humpback whales have been recorded in both Eastern and Western North Pacific.
-A record of a pair of gray whales were seen showing signs of aggression towards a right whale and chasing it off California, 1998, while a sub-adult right whale was seen swimming in a group of critically endangered Western gray whales with social behaviors demonstrated in inshore water (Piltun Bay region) of Sakhalin's northeast coast in 2012.
+Several observations of North Pacific right whales interacting with groups or solitary humpback whales have been recorded in both the Eastern and Western North Pacific.
+In 1998 a pair of gray whales was seen showing signs of aggression towards a right whale, chasing it off the coast of California, while in 2012, in the Piltun Bay region of Sakhalin Island's northeast coast, a young adult right whale was seen displaying typical social behavior within a group of critically endangered Western gray whales.